imagekitio/docs-keep-a-changelog/features/video-optimization/quality-optimization.md

 ### How to enable/disable video quality optimization

-Video quality optimization is turned on by default.
-You can disable it for the whole account.
+Video quality optimization is off by default.
+You can enable or disable it for your account under [video settings](https://imagekit.io/dashboard?redirectTo=settings-videos-optimization) in your dashboard.

 Select settings from the left main menu.
 Inside Videos, under optimization, toggle "optimize video quality" control.

-{% hint style="info" %}
-This feature is off by default.
-Contact support at support@imagekit.io to enable automatic video format and quality optimization for your account.
-{% endhint %}

 ### How to control video quality from the dashboard?